Are Chainsaw Gloves Necessary?

 With the factors listed above, you will know what gloves to pick.
 However, here are a few of our honorable mentions.

 Husqvarna’s Safety Gloves: This list would mean nothing if this glove was not mentioned.
 They are high quality protective gloves that are comfortable to wear and offer a high degree of cut resistance on the left hand glove.
-It is the left hand glove because a majority of the accidents occur on the left hand rather than the right.
+It is the left-hand glove because a majority of accidents occur on the left hand rather than the right.
 Of course, this may have to do with the fact that most people are right-handed.

 Oregon Chainsaw Gloves: These are functional and maneuverable gloves.
 They are inexpensive having reinforced leather.